minima52/digital-garden/_pages/meta.md

 ### History

-I registered this website in early 2021 and tried to adapt Wordpress templates as a digital repository, which did not work as well as expected.
-Wordpress felt clunky, slow to update, and is prone to malicious attacks.
-After a long period of inactivity and feeling guilty for leaving my website to collect dust, I revisited the concept of static website generators through Ness Lab's article on <a href="https://nesslabs.com/digital-garden-set-up">How to Set Up a Digital Garden</a>.
+I registered this website with [Dreamhost](https://www.dreamhost.com/) in early 2021 with the intention of creating a personal website/digital repository.
+At that time, I heard of Gatsby, Jekyll and Eleventy, but felt intimidated by as my web development skills are limited to HTML and CSS.
+I have experience using Wordpress, so decided to use premade Wordpress templates and adapt them to work as a digital repository - this did not work as well as I exoected.
+Wordpress felt clunky, was slow to update, and is prone to malicious attacks.
+Feeling hopeless, I went on a long period of inactivity until November 2022 when I revisited the concept of static website generators through Ness Lab's article on <a href="https://nesslabs.com/digital-garden-set-up">How to Set Up a Digital Garden</a>.
+And then...voila!

 ### Process